LiteCache Suspicious Traffic Viewer Plugin for WordPress (origin)

 This is where STV differs from generic traffic plugins.

-That focus is the actual value of STV.
+That classification focus is the actual value of STV.

 Known bots are often the easy part because they are easier to detect.
-The larger and more relevant layer is often suspicious traffic that does not openly identify itself as automation.
-STV was built for that less obvious layer.
+The more relevant layer is often traffic that does not openly identify itself as automation, but also does not behave like a normal human browser request.

 In many environments, the real problem is not that suspicious traffic is never logged.
 The real problem is that it is buried inside ordinary looking traffic and never becomes visible as a pattern.
-STV was built to close that gap.
+STV was built to separate that signal from the noise.

 This also means STV avoids fake certainty.
 If a request is well masked, it is often impossible to prove what it really is from a single log entry alone.
 In those cases, "suspicious" is the honest label.